dimitris-de/tdd-data-engineering/README.md

-Certainly!
-Based on your project structure, I've amended the README.md to refer to the specific files in your project so that your students can follow along and learn effectively.

----

 # Test-Driven Development (TDD) in Data Engineering with Python

 Welcome to this hands-on lab designed to equip data engineers with practical experience in Test-Driven Development (TDD) using Python.
 This lab covers fundamental and advanced topics, tailored specifically for data engineering.